geksiong/gs-garden/projects/esp8266-webradio.md

 The library comes with many example.
 Remember to call `display.display()` to actually display the contents.

+## Reading the Analog Pin

+The goal is to use a potentiometer to set the volume.

+The common potentiometer is just a variable resistor and current can go both ways, so you can swap the ground and power lines depending on the desired knob rotation direction.
+I read there are some kinds of pots that must be wired a certain way but that's not what I have.

+### Gotcha for ESP8266

+I keep getting reboots when I added the pot, which is extremely puzzling because the code is so direct and simple.
+Until I found this: https://github.com/esp8266/Arduino/issues/1634

+Apparently the reason is that the analog pin is also used to decide WiFi strength?
+And apparently adding a 3ms delay will work?
+That's weird...

 ## Other Resources

 - https://github.com/smurf0969/ESP32_ESP8266_WiFi_Speaker_OLED